nooneweone/weonenoone/README.md

 ## 📄 License

-This project is open for research and development under the [MIT License](LICENSE).
+This project is open for research and development under the [License](LICENSE).